bs/wikish/README.md

 # wikish
-A wiki-ish collection of thoughts and feelings
+A wiki-ish collection of thoughts and feelings.